CLICK HERE TO RENT THE FILM

 Over five years, Bears of Durango has grown from a short film to a feature-length documentary.
 Accolades and awards received at every festival at which the film has played are indications that the story has great potential to impact viewers far and wide.

-Bears of Durango’s festival success has brought with it the opportunity for the film to reach 84% of US households through American Public Television, beginning its PBS run in July 2021.
+Bears of Durango’s festival success brought with it the opportunity for the film to play nearly 900 times on American Public Television, beginning its PBS run in July 2021.

 INDIVIDUAL, TAX-DEDUCTIBLE DONATIONS